karl-run/react-dark-theme/README.md

 `react-dark-theme` uses [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) because they are really fast.
 React doesn't need to re-render your entire application when the style changes.

-You can use it if you support modern browsers, in doubt?
+You can use it if you support modern browsers.
+In doubt?
 Check [caniuse.com](https://caniuse.com/#feat=css-variables) to make sure.

 `react-dark-theme` is a button.
 Use it as you would any button, and provide it two themes.